 These claims were mainly made against Independent Financial Advisers (IFAs) for giving unsuitable financial advice to their clients.

-Whilst SIPPs with high-risk investment can be a good thing for the right type of investor, they are not suitable for the average person and it’s that suitability that an adviser has a duty to ensure.
+Whilst SIPPs with high-risk investment can be a good thing for the right type of investor, they are not suitable for the average person.

-Whether it’s just poor advice or negligent practice, if you were recommended to invest into a SIPP or investment by a regulated IFA and it wasn’t suitable to your needs or circumstances – that could be mis-selling.
+Whether it’s just poor advice or negligent practice, if you were recommended to invest into a SIPP by a regulated Adviser and it wasn’t suitable to your needs or circumstances – that could be mis-selling.
+If you have a mis-sold SIPP you may be eligible for compensation.

-Smith & Williamson are now the administrators of GPC and announced on their website that they had completed a sale of business with Hartley SAS, who have already purchased the books of several failed SIPP providers.
-This sale is thought to involve the SIPPs and SSAS schemes held in their trustee company Guardian Pension Trustee Ltd going to Hartley SAS.
+Smith & Williamson are now the administrators of GPC and announced on their website that they had completed a sale of business with Hartley Pensions.
+This sale is thought to involve the SIPPs and SSAS schemes held in their trustee company Guardian Pension Trustee Ltd. Hartley Pensions have already purchased the books of several failed SIPP providers.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.